SajiJohnMiranda/DoCoreAI/README.md

 Quick test [Sample Code](https://github.com/SajiJohnMiranda/DoCoreAI/tree/main/tests/Quick%20Test)

 🎉 **You're all set to build smarter AI applications!**

 ---
+🤝 Collaborate
+DoCoreAI is an active research initiative.
+If you're:

+- A researcher or developer interested in LLM evaluation
+- A startup building GenAI tools
+- An investor supporting open research

+📬 Let’s connect → LinkedIn | GitHub Issues

+---
 ## Optimizations in the PyPI Version